At Home sees no impact on future results from proposed tariffs

-(Reuters) - Home furnishings chain At Home Group Inc (HOME.N) said on Tuesday the proposed tariffs on goods from China would not hurt the company’s fiscal 2019 and 2020 financial results.
+July 17 (Reuters) - Home furnishings chain At Home Group Inc said on Tuesday the proposed tariffs on goods from China would not hurt the company’s fiscal 2019 and 2020 financial results.

 The company said price and supply chain adjustments would help it mitigate the impact on the portion of business sourced from China.